Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Introduction

 The present paper has two main aims.
-First, we show that positive-energy localization observables can be constructed within the standard formalism of QFT, in particular by exploiting the stress--energy--momentum tensor operator $:\spa \hat{T}_{\mu\nu}\spa :[f] = \int_{\bM} :\spa \hat{T}_{\mu\nu}(x) f(x) d^4x$ smeared with test functions $f \in \cD(\bM)$.
-This idea is consistent with a previous result in which a positive-energy localization observable was constructed {\em on the one-particle space} of a real scalar quantum field by restricting the stress--energy tensor to that space \cite{M23}, thereby placing on rigorous mathematical grounds, and extending, an idea originally proposed by Terno \cite{Terno}.
-That construction was also shown \cite{M23,DM24} to satisfy a basic causality requirement due to Castrigiano \cite{Castrigiano2} who extended and generalized the causality constraints studied by Hegerfeldt in his celebrated works.
+First, we show that positive-energy localization observables can be constructed within the standard formalism of QFT, in particular by exploiting the stress--energy--momentum tensor operator $:\spa \hat{T}_{\mu\nu}\spa :[f] = \int_{\bM} :\spa \hat{T}_{\mu\nu}\spa :(x) f(x) d^4x$ smeared with test functions $f \in \cD(\bM)$.
+This idea is consistent with a previous result in which a positive-energy localization observable was constructed {\em on the one-particle space} of a real scalar quantum field by restricting the stress--energy tensor to that space \cite{M23}, thereby placing an idea originally proposed by Terno on rigorous mathematical grounds and extending it \cite{Terno}.
+That construction was also shown \cite{M23,DM24} to satisfy a basic causality requirement due to Castrigiano \cite{Castrigiano2} who extended and generalized the causality constraints studied by Hegerfeldt in his celebrated works \cite{Hegerfeldt,Hegerfeldt2}.